NeverGiveUpR/GraphDSR/README.md

 # GraphDSR
-Official code of GraphDSR\n
+Official code of GraphDSR
-Python version: Python 3.6.15\n
+Python version: Python 3.6.15
 System: Linux

 # Install the environment
-Please install the required packages as follows: pip install -r requirements.txt
+Please install the required packages as follows:
+pip install -r requirements.txt

+# Running
+python main.py
+The configurations can be modified in config.json document.